90th/LambdaTaskScheduler/README.md

 # LambdaTaskScheduler
-(Archived, I don't see needing to keep updating this plus with the little time I have) (Though maybe in the future I'll improve it.)
+(Archived, I don't see needing to keep updating this plus with the little time I have; Though maybe in the future I'll improve it.)

 LambdaTaskScheduler is a lightweight C++ task scheduling library that enables asynchronous execution of one-time and recurring tasks.
 It offers a straightforward interface for managing tasks and executing them on specified intervals.